mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-proudct-proposal.md

 *We will be crafting the User Experience alongside Engineering developments and will be just as iterative to ensure things are moving along.
 We want to start with a base level of clear access to needed information to make sure features are usable from the get go.
 We will then continually revise and improve application usability based on user feedback.
 To make the most of `<important featre>` we will be considering things like `<e.g., easy information entry, intuitive controls, and readable output of useful information>`.*

 1. *Design.
 UX Deliverable(s): Low and High Fidelity Prototypes*
     1. *Low-fidelity Prototypes (Wireframe).
 Illustrate how the content will be laid out on each screen.
-We will be omitting any aesthetic design details, focusing on creating a visual framework for stakeholders, designers, and developers.
+We will be omitting any aesthetic design details, focussing on creating a visual framework for stakeholders, designers, and developers.
 This allows all parties to get a feel of how and where content should be placed.*
     2. *Design Review.
 The low-fidelity prototype is evaluated against its requirements in order to verify the outcomes of previous activities, and identify issues before committing to - and if need to be re-prioritised - further work.*
     3. *High-Fidelity Prototypes.
 These will show all the intended visual and typographic design details of the application, as it would be on final output.
 This will be handed over to the Engineering team for development.*
 2. *Internal Testing (within Staging).
 UX Deliverable(s): Adjusted High-fidelity Prototypes*